 Get CDs of the regular show and specials from our archives at our website, thiswayout.org!

 Rate and Review the show on Stitcher ...

 Follow @TWORadio on Twitter!

 This Way Out was funded this week by the Kicking Assets Fund of the Tides Foundation, the Yavanna Foundation, the estate of Christopher David Trentham, and by our generous listeners.
 Donate today to help support our work -- and the free distribution of the show to non-commercial radio stations -- at thiswayout.org!

-Labels: Australia, bisexual, Catholicism, France, gay, homophobia, homosexuality, human rights, India, Islam, Kyrgyzstan, lesbian, LGBT, marriage equality, poetry, psychology, Scotland, Taiwan, transgender, transsexual
+Labels: Alex, bisexual, Botswana, gay, homophobia, homosexuality, human rights, lesbian, LGBT, marriage equality, Michigan, music, Nadia Boulanger, New South Wales, Nigeria, Saudi Arabia, Taiwan, transgender, transsexual